digitalpublicsquare/documents/demodetective/Privacy Policy.md

 - Information you provide to us by contacting us via email.
 We do not collect your name, address, phone number, email address or such personal information through the Sites.

 - General usage data: The information our servers automatically collect when you access the Site include your browser type, operating system, access times, and the pages you have viewed on our sites.
 We do not log your Internet Protocol (“IP”) address on our servers.
 IP addresses may be stored by our security provider for purposes of security protection.
 If you are using our Sites, this information may also include your device type, your device system language, and city location, your operating system, your country, and other interactions with the Sites.

+- Cookies or Browser Cookies: A Cookie is a small file placed on your device.
+You can instruct your browser to refuse all Cookies or to indicate when a Cookie is being sent.
+Unless you have adjusted your browser setting so that it will refuse Cookies, our Site may use Cookies.
+Cookies can be "Persistent" or "Session" Cookies.
+Persistent Cookies remain on your personal computer or mobile device when you go offline, while Session Cookies are deleted as soon as you close your web browser.

+- Web Beacons.
+Certain sections of our Site may contain small electronic files known as web beacons (also referred to as clear gifs, pixel tags, and single-pixel gifs) that permit Us, for example, to count users who have visited those pages and for other related website statistics (for example, recording the popularity of a certain section and verifying system and server integrity).

 The Sites is administered by us in Canada; however we may transfer, process, and store any information collected through the Sites either in Canada or in Taiwan.
 Please note that this may not provide as much protection as your home country.